greentic-ai/greentic-interfaces/README.md

 - `component_v0_3::Component` provides strongly‑typed access to the `@0.3.0` exports.
 - `component_v0_4::Component` does the same for `@0.4.0`, and `component_v0_4::add_control_to_linker` wraps the generated helper so hosts can wire the `control` interface into a `wasmtime::component::Linker`.
+- `secrets_v0_1::host_world()` returns the raw WIT definition for hosts that need to embed the secrets interface or publish it alongside other schemas.

 The generated modules follow Wasmtime defaults: identifiers with hyphens in WIT are mapped to snake_case in Rust (`tenant-ctx` → `TenantCtx`).